Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Oh, too windy.

-Every time I try the wind just blows me back inside.
+Every time I try, the wind just blows me back inside.

-I'm like bloody hell.
+I'm thinking, bloody hell.

-I imagine living in a city where the wind blows you.
+Imagine living in a city where the wind blows you.

 I guess that's probably most cities.